 - Always be sure the lift gate has been closed securely to prevent it from opening while driving. - Do not drive with the lift gate open.
 This could allow dangerous exhaust gases to be drawn into the vehicle.
-See "Exhaust gas" in the "Starting and driving" section of this manual. - Do not leave children unattended inside the vehicle.
-They could unknowingly activate switches or controls.
-Unattended children could become involved in serious accidents. - Always be sure that hands and feet are clear of the door frame to avoid injury while closing the lift gate.
+See "Exhaust gas" in the "Starting and driving" section of this manual. - Make sure that all passengers have their hands, etc., inside the vehicle before closing the lift gate.